elevenfour/user-information-statistics-articles/README.md

 ## Requirements
-- at least WoltLab Suite Core 5.5.11
+- at least WoltLab Suite Core 6.0.0
 - the article module (obviously)

-## Future
-- should work with WoltLab Suite 6.0 - though untested and not officially supported for obvious reasons (it's in development, still)